Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Jury Duty Pay (T.C.A. § 22-4-106)—applicable to employers with five or more employees employed on a regular basis; applies to full-time and part-time employees, as well as temporary employees employed for six months or more.

 Must an employment contract be in writing?

 No, a contract capable of performance within one year need not be in writing, but this is advisable.
 Employment contracts for a term longer than one year generally must be in writing, subject to some exceptions.

 No, but there is an implied covenant of good faith and fair dealing.
 The Tennessee Supreme Court has held that every contract has an implied covenant of good faith and fair dealing in its performance and enforcement.
 Further, if the contract fails to state the term of the contract, Tennessee courts will generally presume that the contract was at-will.

 Are mandatory arbitration agreements enforceable?

 How can employers make changes to existing employment agreements?

-If the employee agreement is in a written contract, the employer may make changes by revising the contract.
-If the employee agreement is in a policy or practice, the employer may announce a revision before its applicable date.
+If the employment agreement is in a written contract, the employer may make changes by revising the contract.
+If the employment agreement is in a policy or practice, the employer may announce a revision before its applicable date.